GeRDI-Project/GerdiKubed_Operations/README.md

 ### nfs-server

 Responsible for setting up a NFS server alongside the k8s cluster and adding all nodes from the cluster to its' exports file.
 This is optional, you can also choose to pick an already existing external NFS server.

+*Note: If you add additional nodes to the cluster, you have to execute this playbook again to add the new nodes to the exports.
+This will override manually added hosts!*

 <a name="network-ovn"></a>